Sure Dividend

 Dividend Aristocrats In Focus: Ecolab

-We view the Dividend Aristocrats as among the best dividend stocks to buy-and-hold for the long run.
+We view the Dividend Aristocrats as among the best dividend stocks to buy and hold.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-This article will examine the various factors behind Ecolab’s rise to prominence, as well as our current rating of Ecolab stock.
+This article will examine the various factors behind Ecolab’s rise to prominence and our current rating of Ecolab stock.

 Business Overview